tomer8007/kik-bot-api-unofficial/README.md

 ```

 ### Docker ###
-After creating your own bot, you can bootstrap it to run in a Docker container.
+After creating a bot, you can bootstrap it to run in a Docker container.
 This section assumes you have [Docker](https://docs.docker.com/get-docker/) installed on your system.

 1. Set up your environment variables.
 Copy the example file to a new file called `.env`:
     ```shell